A step by step guide to knitting the gorgeous Rachel Beanie.

 TEST YOUR TENSION

-Before we dive in let's check that the tension (how tightly or loosely your knitting is) is in line with what we need.
-We knit a swatch to make sure the tension is juuuust right.
-It's a bit like goldilocks, if the tension is too tight, your knit will be too small, and if it's too loose it may not hold it's shape and might be too big.
+It’s a good idea to check that the tension (how tightly or loosely your knitting is) is in line with what we need.
+We knit a “tension swatch” to make sure the tension is juuuust right.
+It's a bit like goldilocks, if the tension is too tight, your jumper will be too small, and if it's too loose it may not hold it's shape and might be too big.

-First, we cast the required number of stitches using your 10mm circular needles.
 We recommend using the two needle technique.
-Two needle knit cast on uses your two needles (surprise!), starting with a slip knot on your left needle, each stitch is knitted to form a new loop and this loop is then added to your left needle.
+Two needle cast on uses your two needles (surprise!), starting with a slip knot on your left needle, each stitch is knitted to form a new loop and this loop is then added to your left needle.
 You repeat until you’ve made the desired number of stitches.
 To see casting on in action watch our "Master The Basics" video above.

-1x1 Rib Stitch is a textured pattern usually used on the cuffs and necks of jumpers.
-It’s made by alternating knit and purl stitches in the same row, then knitting the same stitch in the next row.
-When doing your Rib Stitch it’s important to make sure your yarn is on the correct side of your needles (at the back for knit stitches and at the front for purl stitches).
+1x1 rib stitch is a textured pattern usually used on the cuffs and necks of jumpers.
+It’s made by alternating knit and purl stitches in the same row, then knitting the same stitch sequence in the next row.
+When doing your rib stitch it’s important to make sure your yarn is on the correct side of your needles (at the back for knit stitches and at the front for purl stitches).
 To see rib stitch in action watch our "Master The Basics" video above.

 Stockinette Stitch (or stocking stitch) is a basic stitch that most knitting patterns often don't explain!
-You create stockinette stitch by knitting one row and purling the next.
+When knitting flat, you create stockinette stitch by knitting one row and purling the next.
 This means all of your knit stitches (the little Vs) will be on the right side of your jumper.
 When knitting in the round you create stockinette stitch by knitting all row/loops.

 Seed Stitch is a common, easy stitch pattern in knitting.
 It is made by alternating knit stitches and purl stitches within a row and between rows.
 It is called seed stitch because the stitches create little bumps that may look like seeds.
 Seed stitch is identical on both sides and lies flat.

-At step 13 we cast off!
-You're nearly done!
 To cast off, knit two stitches then slip the first stitch on your right needle back over the second stitch and off the needle.
 You’ll have one stitch left on your right needle.
 Knit another stitch so you’ve got two stitches on your right needle and then slip the first stitch off.
 Continue to the end of the row.
 When you’ve got the last stitch on your right needle, cut the yarn and thread this through the final stitch to secure.
 To see casting off in action watch our "Master The Basics" video above.

 💡 It's normal for the wool to get a bit shabby as you go, so we recommend using a few pieces and tying them together underneath as you go!